Agnibha-31/DO-Automation-IoT/README.md

 8. document sampling frequency and timezone;
 9. validate against reference measurements; and
 10. add independent alarms and fail-safes where consequences are serious.

-### Integrate a correction or forecasting model

-The cleanest integration pattern is:

-1. read the raw sensor values;
-2. run the external correction/forecasting model in an edge service or backend worker;
-3. submit the observed raw DO as do_concentration;
-4. submit the model-corrected present value as corrected_do;
-5. store forecasts in a new table rather than mixing future values into readings;
-6. store model name, version, input window, issue time, target time, and uncertainty;
-7. expose a dedicated forecast endpoint; and
-8. evaluate predictions against later observations with reproducible metrics.

-Do not label corrected_do as a forecast unless it truly represents a future target.
-A correction and a forecast answer different questions.

 ### Add real alerts